oracle-quickstart/oci-ocihpc/README.md

 ...
 ```

 For supported packages, you can set the number of nodes you want to deploy by adding it to the `ocihpc deploy` command.
-If the package does not support it or if you don't provide a value the tool will deploy with the default numbers.
+If the package does not support it or if you don't provide a value, the tool will deploy with the default numbers.

 For example, the following command will deploy a Cluster Network with 5 nodes: